 CBD vs THC: What's the difference?

 The two best known compounds associated with Cannabis are cannabidiol (CBD) and tetrahydrocannabinol (THC).
-Understanding the difference between CBD and THC will help you select the cannabis profiles that best suit your needs.
+Understanding the difference between CBD and THC will help you select the cannabis profiles that best suit your needs while using your PAX 3, PAX 2, Era Pro and Era Life device.
 Below we’ve got you covered with an in-depth guide on the difference between CBD and THC.

 What is THC?